How to Support New Teachers (When You Have Limited Time)July 30, 2021 August 17, 2022

-According to the National Center for Education Statistics (NCES), the annual turnover rate for teachers is about 16% a year; 8% leave the profession and another 8% move to other schools.
+According to the National Center for Education Statistics (NCES), the annual turnover rate for teachers is about 16% a year; 8% leave the profession, and another 8% move to other schools.
 This turnover has dire consequences for a school, including decreased school achievement, financial burdens, and operational disruptions.
-One of the most frequent reasons teachers give as to why they leave a school or the profession is lack of administrative support.
-This issue, which has been exacerbated with school closures and online teaching due to COVID, is especially significant when we look at new teachers.
+One of the most frequent reasons teachers give as to why they leave a school, or the profession is lack of administrative support.
+This issue, which has been exacerbated by school closures and online teaching due to COVID, is especially significant when we look at new teachers.

 Supporting Beginning Teachers: 3 Tips from the Experts

 Administrators face their own challenges.
 While most say that being an instructional leader is important, many find themselves spending more time than they would like as school managers.
 With limited time and many teachers to supervise, supporting beginning teachers can feel overwhelming.
 As a school district using the Learning-Focused framework, there are 3 ways we focus on supporting new teachers, so they become successful, committed, and less likely to want to leave their school or the profession.